juokaz/juokaz.com/_posts/2012-09-11-living-homeless.markdown

 layout: post
 title: Living homeless
 location: Vilnius, Lithuania
-excerpt: Just before I flew to Funconf in Dublin, I handed in my flat's in Edinburgh keys and became virtually homeless; for the first time since moving out of my parents' house 4 years ago I don't own a place of my own.
-Nor I will be looking for one.
+excerpt: Just before I flew to Funconf in Dublin, I handed in the keys to my flat in Edinburgh and became virtually homeless; for the first time since moving out of my parents' house 4 years ago I don't own a place of my own.
+Nor will I be looking for one.
 comments: true
 ---

-Just before I flew to [Funconf](/blog/funconf-fuck-yeah.html) in Dublin, I handed in my flat's in Edinburgh keys and became virtually homeless; for the first time since moving out of my parents' house 4 years ago I don't own a place of my own.
-Nor I will be looking for one.
+Just before I flew to [Funconf](/blog/funconf-fuck-yeah.html) in Dublin, I handed in the keys to my flat in Edinburgh and became virtually homeless; for the first time since moving out of my parents' house 4 years ago I don't own a place of my own.
+Nor will I be looking for one.
 This was probably one of the more crazy things I've done this year, but it has freed me up to do the things I want to be doing - mainly travel.
 I tend to travel quite a lot anyway - last year I spent more than 4 months away from Edinburgh and flew over 100'000 air miles.
 However this took some time to prepare.

 <img src="/blog/images/flying.jpg" alt="" class="right" />

 Mid August I realized that I will be spending the remainder of this year in USA for work and traveling across Europe for conferences and other activities.
 What this means is that the flat I had in Edinburgh will be empty for months, and keeping an empty flat is a stupid decision from a financial point of view.
 Especially combined with the fact that I also had a car, which was costing me every month to stand parked.
-So, without much though I made a decision - whatever happens, I'm moving out form Edinburgh before September.
+So, without much though I made a decision - whatever happens, I'm moving out from Edinburgh before September.

 And I did.
 In two weeks.